New York's 8th congressional district

-New York's 8th congressional district for the U.S. House of Representatives is in the New York City boroughs of Brooklyn and Queens.
-Its current representative is Hakeem Jeffries.
+New York's 8th congressional district for the U.S. House of Representatives is in the New York City borough of Brooklyn.
+It is currently represented by Representative Hakeem Jeffries, the House Minority Leader.

-From 1993 to 2013, the district covered much of the west side of Manhattan and western coastal sections of Brooklyn.
+From 1993 to 2013, the district covered much of the west side of Manhattan, and western coastal sections of Brooklyn.
 However, after decennial redistricting, it was redrawn to take in much of the territory previously in the 10th district.
-It now encompasses majority African-American and Caribbean-American Bedford-Stuyvesant, Brownsville, Canarsie, East New York, Ocean Hill, Spring Creek, and East Flatbush; the mostly white neighborhoods of Bergen Beach, Gerritsen Beach, Howard Beach, Marine Park, Mill Basin and Sea Gate; and mixed neighborhoods like Clinton Hill, Flatlands, Fort Greene, Ozone Park, Brighton Beach, and Coney Island.
+It now encompasses majority African-American and Caribbean-American Bedford-Stuyvesant, Brownsville, Canarsie, East New York, Ocean Hill, Spring Creek, and East Flatbush; the mostly white neighborhoods of Bergen Beach, Gerritsen Beach, Howard Beach, Marine Park, Mill Basin, and Sea Gate; and mixed neighborhoods like Clinton Hill, Flatlands, Fort Greene, Ozone Park, Brighton Beach, and Coney Island.
 Most of the old 8th was renumbered as the 10th.